-A financial asset or liability is classified as being measured at: amortised cost, fair value through other comprehensive income or fair value through profit or loss.
+A financial asset or liability is classified as being measured at amortised cost, fair value through other comprehensive income or fair value through profit or loss.
 The classification of a financial asset or liability is based on the business model in which the financial asset or liability is managed and on its contractual cash flow characteristics.

 The portfolio of financial assets is managed and performance is evaluated on a fair value basis.
 The Fund is primarily focused on fair value information and uses that information to assess the assets' performance and make decisions.
-As a result, debt instruments are measured at fair value through profit or loss.
-Derivative positions are measured at fair value through profit or loss.
+As a result, debt instruments and derivative positions are measured at fair value through profit or loss.